kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 }
 ```

-:fire:**IMPORTANT**: Note: for backward compatibility reasons, the main 'reply'
+🔥**IMPORTANT**: Note: for backward compatibility reasons, the main 'reply'
 routing block can be also identified by 'onreply_route {...}' or
 'onreply_route\[0\] {...}'.